Florencia, Cuba: Social, Economic and Cultural Life

 The main economical activity is agriculture with tobacco grown as the major plant.
 Other important areas include the refinement of conserved food, growth of vegetables and fruit, and livestock production.

 The culture tradition of this municipality has its origin fundamentally in the country sector.
 This sector includes a large ethnic diversity formed mainly by the Canarian Migration from the late 19th century and early 20th century.
 The major artistic manifestation which more representativity has reached in Florencian lands during its history has been La Décima (literary composition to be sung written in 10 syllables).
-In Florencia, in 1968 the Primer Taller Literario Decimista de Cuba' was founded' (First Decimista Literary symposium of Cuba)instituted by humble country men.
+In Florencia, in 1968 the Primer Taller Literario Decimista de Cuba was founded (First Decimista Literary symposium of Cuba)instituted by humble country men.

 People are proud of their traditions and popular celebrations.
 The most important events are spending entire Saturday nights in parrandas güajiras (Cuban country music parties), celebration of 14 de Diciembre, los Pinos (pine tree), memorials to Isabel Victoria (the first teacher and the greatest contributor to public works in Florencia town) and Lucas Buchillon (the regional poet).
 At other times, the election of La Flor de Virama (the tobacco flower) (similar to a Miss Florencia contest) and the Carnaval Star are some of the most exciting activities.
 In Tamarindo the celebration of January'28 is important.
 All of these festivities are celebrated as street parties, very common in Cuba.

 There are many cultural institutions such as the Florencia Municipal Museum, which has a rich collection of objects of Cuban Natives recovered from different areas of the Chambas River shores, Casa de la Cultura (cultural house), and Municipal Library.

 Boqueron a National Natural Reserve is 4 km west of Florencia city and it is a local, national and international touristic destination.
 This natural reserve has caves, rivers, and a rich forest and animal life.
 The "Hipic Center of Florencia" located at Boqueron area, together with fishing at the "Liberación" Dam are the most important tourist attractions.

 Demographics

 In 2004, the municipality of Florencia had a population of 19,811.
 With a total area of 286 km2, it has a population density of 69.3 /km2.
 Now, Florencia has a negative average population growth, it was -4.59 in 2004.
 The municipality population decreased from 19,856 in 2002 to 19,765 in 2004.
 This is controversial in Ciego de Avila where the province has one of the highest average population growths in the nation.
+In 2022 the population was 18,291.